ioccc-src/winner/1992/buzzard.1/README.md

 You can figure out the other macros yourself.
-In the sample program, I've actually implemented subroutines by saving a return address in a variable and then jumping to a routine-- specifically, a routine that converts a number into bcd, so it can be output by the hexadecimal output statement.
+In the sample program, I've actually implemented subroutines by saving a return address in a variable and then jumping to a routine-- specifically, a routine that converts a number into BCD, so it can be output by the hexadecimal output statement.

 ### How it works, i.e., how to get useful programs from a op= b

-The essential statement to be able to do to do interesting programs is the conditional (given that we have loops).
+The essential statement to be able to make interesting programs is the conditional (given that we have loops).
 Since all you can do in the given operation output set is assignment, we implement "conditional assignment":